Mysterious Robert Mueller Memo Appears To Highlight Split With William Barr, But Mueller Aide Says It Doesn’t

 But The Post, in its own analysis, said that Mueller’s “carefully chosen comments highlight the ways in which he disagrees with his boss,” that is, Barr.

-And House Intelligence Committee Chair Adam Schiff also disagreed with the reported assessment by both Mueller and Barr that they had “no conflict,” writing on his Twitter account that Mueller’s statement that he relied on the Justice Department policy against indictment of a sitting president was “a rebuke of Barr.”
+And House Intelligence Committee Chair Adam Schiff also disagreed with the reported assessment by both Mueller and Barr that they had “no conflict,” writing on his Twitter account that Mueller’s statement that he relied on the Justice Department policy against the indictment of a sitting president was “a rebuke of Barr.”